fmbarina/.dotfiles/README.md

 ### About `link`
 Stuff inside link/ is symlinked to ~/ with an added '.' at the front.

-If anything would be overwritten by the link step, it is copied to `backup/`.
-If a symlink is detected, nothing will happen - dotfiles assumes things have already been properly linked.
+Anything that would be overwritten is copied to `backup/`.
+If a symlink is detected and already points to the correct file, nothing changes.

+### About `copy`
+Stuff inside copy/ is copied to ~/ with an added '.' at the front.

+Anything that would be overwritten is copied to `backup/`.
+Currently, no files are overwritten if a .installed file is detected inside dotfiles.
+If this file is removed, dotfiles will assume it has to copy the files regardless.

 ### About `init`
 Much of this is post-install stuff, some stuff is distro specific.
 For example, `distro-install.sh` only runs generic funtions, while their actual implementation depends on the sourced `distro.sh` file inside `src/`.